camerahacks/lightroom-macro-pad/README.md

 ## 3D Printing/ Case

 Print the case in any material you choose.
-The bottom part is just pressure fit into the top piece using a 0.1mm tolerance.
+The bottom part on the 7-switch layout is just pressure fitted into the top piece using a 0.1mm tolerance.
 The bottom also has stand-offs for fitting the Pico.
 STL files can be found in the ```case``` folder.

 ## Keycaps